1552980358/LibConfig/README.md

 - Modify config in memory and write to config file
 - More complex scene of config support

+## Compile environment
+- CUI, with CMake
+- Clion
+  - Cygwin
+  - MingW64
+  - WSL 2.0
+- Visual Studio

+## Support platform
+- All platform with C and C++ compiler

 ## Config file format

 - Config Part